Confluence Data Center Technical Overview

 |RAM||Breakdown for each Confluence node|

 The maximum heap (-Xmx) for the Confluence application is set in the

 setenv.bat file.
 The default should be increased for Data Center.
 We recommend keeping the minimum (Xms) and maximum (Xmx) heap the same value.

-Sandboxes are used to externalise memory intensive tasks, to minimise the impact on individual Confluence nodes.
-The sandboxes are managed by Confluence.
-The maximum heap for each sandbox (-Xmx), and number of sandboxes is set using system properties.
+The external process pool is used to externalise memory intensive tasks, to minimise the impact on individual Confluence nodes.
+The processes are managed by Confluence.
+The maximum heap for each process (sandbox) (-Xmx), and number of processes in the pool, is set using system properties.
 In most cases the default settings will be adequate, and you don't need to do anything.

 |Physical RAM||Breakdown for each Synchrony node|

 The most important requirement for the cluster database is that it have sufficient connections available to support the number of nodes.